A stochastic subspace approach to gradient-free optimization in high dimensions: Main results

 \begin{theorem}[Probabilistic rate of convergence.
 Strongly-convex case] Assume (A1), (A2), (A3') and let $\x_0$ be an arbitrary initialization.
 Apply recursion \eqref{eq: iterations} with step-size $\alpha=\ell/(d\lambda)$ and $\P_k$ drawn according to \eqref{eqn: Haar}, with $\ell$ sufficiently large to achieve the desired $\epsilon$ and $\delta$ according to Lemma $\ref{Lemma: DavidJL}$.
 Then for any $t \in (0,\delta]$

 where $\sigma_k^2$ is defined by \eqref{eq: sigma} and,

 \end{theorem}

 Theorem \ref{thm: strong-convexity} provides an exponential decay (in $k$) for the probability that any single run of the algorithm converges more slowly than the average performance guaranteed by Corollary \ref{corr:strong-convexity}$(ii)$.
-Similar results can be derived for the convex case combining the methodology of Theorem \ref{thm: strong-convexity} with \ref{thm: convergence-convex}.
+Similar results can be derived for the convex case combining the methodology of Theorem \ref{thm: strong-convexity} with Theorem \ref{thm: convergence-convex}. \insertme{We note the interplay between parameters $\delta, t$ and $\epsilon$, all of which affect $\rho$: we can trade off $\epsilon\to 0$ by decreasing $\delta$; both $\epsilon$ and $\delta$ affect $\rho$, but due to their complicated relationship, it is not easy to optimize $\rho$ with respect to these parameters.
+We can also take $t\to \delta$ to get a conservative bound (high probability but worse rate $\rho$), or $t\to 0$ to get an aggressive bound (lower probability but better rate $\rho$).
+Since the probability concentrates quickly with the number of iterations $k$, for large iterations, one can take $t\propto 1/\sqrt{k}$ and have both good control over the failure probability, $\text{exp}(O(-k))$, while still having a good convergence rate.}